 It’s all about practice which means Long Tones and Scales.
 See my teaching page https://www.steveturner.info/saxophone-tuition/

-This was the 4th time Steve Turner teaching has taken students to a studio to ‘Jam’ with a live band.
-15 students were invited to progress their tuition to the next level by playing with a real band at this Student sax jamming session (next stage up from backing tracks).
+This was the 4th time Steve Turner teaching has taken students to a studio for a sax jamming session with a live band.
+15 students were invited to progress their tuition to the next level by playing with a real band at this jamming session (next stage up from backing tracks).
 The first half covered classic Soul Songs such as ‘In The Midnight Hour’, ‘I Feel Good’ and ‘Knock on Wood’.
 The second half consisted of Blues, Swing and Rock and Roll songs with the students improvising along with the band.
 These Student sax jamming session are available to all current students on a quarterly basis.
 Video here

 I have been approached many times by students seeking lessons from all over the country, so I have now started taking Skype sax lessons.
 This means you can have private one on one lessons with me from anywhere in the world.
 If you are busy, have a lunchtime lesson!